yoonsery/Udemy_react/react_note/react_note.md

   - Great if you need more power
   - Should be considered if you have related pieces of state / data
   - Can be helpful if you have more complex state updates

+### Context Limitations

+React Context

+- is NOT optimized for high frequency changes 👉🏻 Redux
+- shouldn't be used to replace ALL component communications and props 👉🏻 Component should still be configurable via props and short "prop chains" might not need any replacement